Best Microbiology Laboratory Techniques in Pharmaceuticals

 – Be alert to any physical signs of deterioration, such as discoloration.

-What key points to note during media preparation?
+What key points should be noted during media preparation?

-If you have read and understood the importance of media as one of the commonly used microbiology lab techniques, please take enough precautions while preparing these media.
-Use the steps as below:
+If you have read and understood the importance of media as a commonly used microbiology lab technique, please take enough precautions while preparing these media.

 i.
 Select and document the correct media and check that it is within its expiry date.